zikaiLin/ziklin/_posts/2021-01-02-heatmap_plotly2.md

 - Red-Yellow-Green (**RdYlGn**)
 - Spectral (**Spectral**)

-Example - use red-blue color scale to display your heatmap.
-But a reverse scale, which is Blue-Red colorscheme are more often used, so you might want to specify **reversescale**
+***Example*** - the red-blue color scale to display your heatmap.
+But a reverse scale, which is Blue-Red colorscheme are more often used, so you might want to specify **reversescale = TRUE**

 ```r
 library(plotly)